buildout/buildout/doc/topics/variables-extending-and-substitutions.rst

     >>> clear_here()

-See the section on :doc:`optimizing buildouts with shared eggs and download caches <topics/optimizing>` for an explanation of the options used in the example above.
+See the section on :doc:`optimizing buildouts with shared eggs and download caches <optimizing>` for an explanation of the options used in the example above.

 .. _merge-values-with-existing-values: